Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

 \subsection{Luminosity peak and peak broadness}

-We start by exploring the peak luminosities for the different neutrino species. \figref{peak_lum} displays the dependency of the peak luminosities on the tidal deformability and mass ratio of \ac{BNS} models.
+We start by exploring the peak luminosities for the different neutrino species. \figref{peak_lum} displays their dependency on the tidal deformability and mass ratio for our \ac{BNS} models.
 The peak luminosities approximately span the range $\unit[1\cdot10^{52}-5.5\cdot10^{53}]{erg~s^{-1}}$ for electron antineutrinos, while the other two flavours do not go beyond $\unit[\sim1.7\cdot10^{53}]{erg~s^{-1}}$ even in the most extreme cases.
-As noted in \secref{qual_overview}, the extreme neutron richness and high temperatures of the \ac{MNS} matter at this point in the binary evolution enhance the production of electron antineutrinos over other species, hence the differences in the peak strengths between them.
-However, within the observed ranges it can be noticed how the peak luminosity values follow very similar trends in different neutrino species.
-In fact, there appears to be a roughly constant factor of $\sim3$ between $\nue$ and $\nux$ neutrinos with respect to $\nua$ ones.
-This similarity between the flavours can be understood by noting that the qualitative behaviour of neutrino emission in this phase is influenced more by the bulk dynamics of matter than the specifics of neutrino interaction.
+The extreme neutron richness and high temperatures of the \ac{MNS} matter enhance the production of electron antineutrinos, hence the differences in the peak strengths.
+Within the observed ranges we notice that the peak luminosity values follow very similar trends in different neutrino species.
+There is a roughly constant factor of $\sim3$ between $\nue$ and $\nux$ neutrinos with respect to $\nua$ ones.
+This similarity can be understood by noting that the qualitative behaviour of neutrino emission in this phase is influenced more by the bulk dynamics of matter than the specifics of neutrino interactions.

-Looking at different classes of simulations, we notice two different trends.
-The \ac{PC} simulations have very low peak luminosities.
-For symmetric systems, this is likely due to two related phenomena.
-On one hand the merger remnant collapses essentially right after merger, shutting down the central engine responsible for the majority of neutrino emission.
-On the other hand a massive disc around the \ac{BH} cannot form, since most of the matter is caught in the collapse.
-Therefore the luminosity peaks in equal mass \ac{PC} simulations are likely due to emission from the contact interface right at merger, and so are up to six times lower than other models.
-While equal-mass \ac{PC} simulations cluster at low values of $\ltilde$ (bottom lower part of \figref{peak_lum}), models with higher $\ltilde$ also can result in a prompt collapse, if their mass ratio $q$ is high enough.
-With respect to $q$ (and thus to $\ltilde$) we observe a slightly upward trend of the \ac{PC} peak luminosities.
-This can be understood by noting that the lighter object is more easily tidally disrupted as $q$ increases, allowing for a more massive disc that contributes to neutrino emission.
+\ac{PC} simulations have very low peak luminosities, up to six times lower than other models.
+For symmetric systems, this is due to two related phenomena.
+The merger remnant collapses right after merger and a massive disc cannot form since most of the matter is caught in the collapse.
+While equal-mass \ac{PC} simulations cluster at low values of $\ltilde$ (bottom lower part of \figref{peak_lum}), high-$q$ models with higher $\ltilde$ can also result in a prompt collapse.
+With respect to $q$ (and thus to $\ltilde$) we observe a slightly upward trend, which can be understood by noting that the lighter object is more easily tidally disrupted as $q$ increases, allowing for a more massive disc that contributes to neutrino emission.